InstrumentBox/Network/Sources/WebStub/WebStub.docc/GettingStarted/TakeMoreControl.md

 ## Fallback all requests

 In some cases you may want to fallback all requests responses to which are not registered.
-To do this you need to enable corresponding setting in ``StubbedWebClientConfiguration`` that's disabled by default.
+To do this you need to enable corresponding setting in `StubbedWebClient.Configuration` that's disabled by default.

 ```swift